 - Declared a Climate Change Emergency.

-- Developed a Climate Change Strategy and Action Plan.
+- Developed a Climate Change Strategy and Action Plan and Carbon Management Plan.

 - Established a Climate Change Steering Group to lead on 15 key areas.

 - Developed a Single Use Plastic Action Plan.